oribella/oribella/packages/aurelia-gestures/README.md

 # aurelia-gestures
-An Aurelia plugin for Oribella gestures such as Tap, Doubletap, Longtap, Swipe, LongtapSwipe, Pinch and Rotate.
+An Aurelia plugin for oribella gestures such as Tap, Doubletap, Longtap, Swipe, LongtapSwipe, Pinch and Rotate.